-What lending policies and procedures may an RLF recipient modify when responding to urgent circumstances?
+2. What lending policies and procedures may an RLF recipient modify when responding to urgent circumstances?

-An RLF recipient should first examine the RLF plan governing the RLF award to determine whether there are flexibilities under the existing RLF plan that may be implemented promptly, that is measures that are permissible under the currently approved RLF plan.
-Additionally, an RLF recipient may propose changes to the RLF plan, which must be approved by EDA before taking effect.

-Examples of flexibilities in lending policies and procedures that may be permissible under an existing RLF plan or that an RLF recipient may propose to modify in an RLF plan include:
+An RLF recipient should first examine the RLF plan governing the RLF award to determine whether there are flexibilities under the existing RLF plan that may be implemented promptly.
+Additionally, an RLF recipient may propose changes and exceptions to the RLF plan; see question #7 for more information.Examples of flexibilities in lending policies and procedures that may be permissible under an existing RLF plan or that an RLF recipient may propose to modify in an RLF plan include:

-- Simplified underwriting and loan approval procedures - Reduced or eliminated loan application fees - Reduced or eliminated borrower equity and collateral requirements - Changed maximum or minimum loan amounts - Modified loan terms; see question #7 for information about loan deferrals and forbearances
+- Simplified underwriting and loan approval procedures - Reduced or eliminated loan application fees - Reduced or eliminated borrower equity and collateral requirements - Changed maximum or minimum loan amounts - Modified loan terms; see question #8 for information about loan deferrals and forbearances